Microcurrent Facial in Scottsdale, AZ 85260

 Single session: You will see an immediate lift — tighter contours, reduced puffiness, brighter skin.
 This effect typically lasts 2–3 days.
 Think of it as a workout for your facial muscles: one session produces visible results, but the effect is temporary.

 Full series (5 or 10 sessions): With sessions once a week, results build cumulatively as muscles develop memory.
-After a complete series, improvements typically last 6–12 months on average, though individual longevity varies based on age, lifestyle, and skin quality.
+After a complete series, improvements in tone and contour may last for several months, especially with monthly maintenance; longevity varies based on age, skin quality, lifestyle, and treatment consistency.

 Ongoing maintenance: Monthly professional sessions help maintain and extend results.
-With consistent maintenance, many clients maintain a firmer, more contoured appearance for several years, but periodic series may be needed as aging progresses.
+With consistent maintenance, many clients are able to preserve a firmer, more refreshed appearance over time, but periodic series may be needed as aging progresses.
 We encourage you to view our before and after results for realistic expectations.
 Microcurrent is a muscle-toning and maintenance treatment — not a substitute for surgical options when substantial skin laxity or volume loss is present.

 TreatmentPrice